 For the parent who wants to enter their child's world.
 Learn to observe your child at play with no agenda other than developing deep understanding and trust.

 8 weeks per term to optimise learning time for both children and adults

-An orientation for parents to learn more about how the playgroup will run and the respectful approach that guides our playgroups.
+An orientation for parents to learn more about how the classes will run and the respectful approach that guides our classes.

 1 hour virtual session